Prussian thaler

 The Prussian Thaler (sometimes Prussian Reichsthaler) was the currency of Prussia until 1857.
 In 1750, Johann Philipp Graumann implemented the Graumannscher Fuß with 14 thalers issued to a Cologne Mark of fine silver, or 16.704 g per thaler.

-Gold coins were called as Fredrickd'or from 1750 to 1857 except for 1797 (Ducant in 1797), and silver coins were called as Thalers.
+Gold coins were called as Friedrich d'or from 1750 to 1857 except for 1797 (Ducant in 1797), and silver coins were called as Thalers.
 The weight, and finesse of coins had changed as the kings changed.